HelioNetworks/HelioPanel_archived/README.md

 updated with the latest features and the latest bugs solved.

 ## Forking Notice ##
 Please be aware that the code inside this repository resembles the official central HelioPanel installation.
 In order to install HelioPanel, you will need to use the official HelioPanel project website and shouldn't download/fork the contents of the repository to install it.
-However, the source code is still available if you wish to use it in any other way.
+However, the source code is still available if you wish to contribute to HelioPanel or add one of your own features!